Allisterh/Credit_financial_cycle_HPCredit/Paper/Rmarkdown/_book/4_Empirical_Results.md

 		The cyclical components of the model capture the evolution of household credit, housing price, and their dynamic relationship.
 In Figures 1-6, we can see that there is an increase in credit transitory component before the financial crisis of 2008-2009 happened, and there is a negative shock to the transitory component of housing price after the recession is captured in the model as well.

 		It is also important to point out that our models capture a significant bigger gap in transitory shock in both credit and house price than a Hodrick-Prescott (HP) filter would.
-This implies that when dealing with a time series of low frequency and long-term assets such as housing price, it is worthwhile to consider using the unobserved component model rather than simply applying an HP filter since it reveals more lower frequency information.
-The graphs indicate that the magnitude of transitory shocks the models capture is higher and the frequency of the movement of the cycles is lower than that of other methods (HP filter).
+Our model utilizes additional information from decomposed long-run and short-run variables, which were extracted from a nonstochastic time series.
+Another approach in dealing with nonstochastic time series is to first-differencing the series, which loses a lot of important information from a limited sample.
+Thus when dealing with a time series of low frequency and long-term assets such as housing price, it is worthwhile to consider using the unobserved component model rather than simply applying an HP filter since it reveals more lower frequency information.
+The graphs indicate that the magnitude of transitory shocks the models capture is higher and the frequency of the movement of the cycles is lower than that of other decomposition methods (HP filter).
 The graphs also imply that the models detect a bigger credit gap in the UK (Figure 3), and also bigger gaps in household credit and house price in the US (Figure 4-6).

 		\subsection{Predictive ability of cyclical components}